pippinbarr/cart253/topics/instructions/function-calls.md

 There's more going on here than just the *name* here, though, so let's break it down.

-1. `createCanvas` is the *name* of the function we are calling.
+- `createCanvas` is the *name* of the function we are calling.
 It's a *good name* because it describes what the function does: it *create*s a *canvas*.
-2. Then we have a set of *parentheses* with stuff inside them: `(...)`.
+- Then we have a set of *parentheses* with stuff inside them: `(...)`.
 These parentheses are what tells JavaScript to *execute* the function with this name (without them it wouldn't run).
-1. Some function calls have *nothing* inside the parentheses, like `setup()`, but lots of them have *extra information* needed to run the function called *arguments*.
+- Some function calls have *nothing* inside the parentheses, like `setup()`, but lots of them have *extra information* needed to run the function called *arguments*.
-3. For `createCanvas` we have *two arguments* that tell the function what kind of canvas to create.
+- For `createCanvas` we have *two arguments* that tell the function what kind of canvas to create.
 Specifically, they tell it the *size* of the canvas to create.
-1. The *first argument* of `640` tells it the canvas should be `640` pixels wide
+    -  The *first argument* of `640` tells it the canvas should be `640` pixels wide
-2. The *second argument* of *480* tells it the canvas should be `480` pixels high
+    -  The *second argument* of *480* tells it the canvas should be `480` pixels high
-3. The two arguments are separated by a *comma* so that JavaScript can see that there are two in this case
+    -  The two arguments are separated by a *comma* so that JavaScript can see that there are two in this case
-4. Other functions may have zero arguments, or one, or two, or many more
+    -  Other functions may have zero arguments, or one, or two, or many more
-4. After we close the parentheses to say we're done providing arguments and that this function call should be *executed* we have...
+- After we close the parentheses to say we're done providing arguments and that this function call should be *executed* we have...
-5. ... a semicolon: `;`.
+- ... a semicolon: `;`.
 This just means "this instruction is done!"
-1. **Tip:** JavaScript does *not* always need the semicolon to be there to work, but it is a *very good idea* to include them because other programming languages you may want to learn *do require them*.
+    - **Note:** JavaScript does *not* always need the semicolon to be there to work, but it is a *very good idea* to include them because other programming languages you may want to learn *do require them*.
 May as well.

 ## Draw a background